-Equity in earnings from existing properties includes our share of an impairment charge totaling \$3.1 million in 2020 related to the Saint-Sauveur, Quebec outlet center in our Canadian joint venture.
+Equity in earnings (losses) from properties disposed includes our share of an impairment charge totaling \$3.1 million in the 2020 period related to the Saint-Sauveur, Quebec outlet center in our Canadian joint venture.
 The impairment charge was primarily driven by deterioration of net operating income caused by market competition and the COVID-19 pandemic.
-Equity in earnings of unconsolidated joint ventures from existing properties also decreased due to the impact of COVID-19 on the properties.